-“One of our key target markets are the developers,” Mike says.
+“One of our key target markets are the developers,” Mike said.
 “Many were turning down $200- to $300-sites because the time it takes to build them wasn’t justified.”
 Because BoldGrid allows developers to get some of these sites up within an hour, they are now able to take on some of these smaller jobs and increase their portfolios and profit margins.

 “Since launching, a couple of our developers have really taken advantage of this.
-One has over 250 sites that he’s done in BoldGrid, and the other has just around 180,” Mike says.
+One has over 250 sites that he’s done in BoldGrid, and the other has just around 180,” Mike said.
 “Because BoldGrid has been able to optimize their workloads, they’re not turning away this easy work.”

 Experienced Founding Team Innovates DIY Web Building